Bwafen/DTPLoot/README.md

 #--- Changelog ---#

+v1.3	- Implemented removal of former guildmates on roster updates.
+	- Fixed some bugs, introduced new ones.

 v1.2 	- Changed output when nobody rolls on an item.
 	- Set bonus for raiders/corrupted officers to 10.
 	- Bugs for the bug lord.